Lessons from Warren Buffett’s Investment Strategy and His Mistakes

 To learn from Warren Buffett’s investment style and philosophy, the author tries to draw broad lessons like working with people that you deeply trust and dividing the portfolio into four pillars: one for long-term income, one more strategic, one for passive income, and finally, a cash buffer.

 Warren Buffett is a famous proponent of value investing.
-Warren Buffett’s investment style is to “buy ably-managed businesses, in whole or in part, that possess favorable economic characteristics.”
-We also look at his investment history and portfolio.
+The Warren Buffett philosophy stresses the importance of purchasing “ably-managed businesses, in whole or in part, that possess favorable economic characteristics.”

 Warren Buffett was a shareholder in Berkshire Hathaway and interested in selling his stake.
 After getting into a disagreement with the man who used to run it, he instead purchased more shares and ousted him.
 He views this as a big mistake as it goes against his investment style and philosophy.